 If you can’t find an answer to your question online, or if you need to discuss your personal circumstances, get in touch with Student Central.

-You can also contact a Student Liaison Officer for assistance with a range of services to enhance your experience at Charles Sturt.
+You can also contact Charles Sturt support services for a range of assistance to enhance your study experience.